 Let’s go back to Carol, Tom, and Virginia.
 What did they learn by looking at their blood glucose records?

-The day after Carol's hypoglycemia event, she thought about what had happened.
-Carol knows that she has high stress when she travels, and that often raises her blood glucose so gave herself a little extra insulin.
+The day after Carol’s hypoglycemia event, she thought about what had happened.
+Carol knows that she has high stress when she travels, and that often raises her blood glucose so she gave herself a little extra insulin.
 Then she had gone sightseeing with her friends, and walked more than usual.
 She had a glass of wine with supper, which can lower blood sugar.
-And she had eaten very little carbohydrate with her supper.
+She had also eaten very little carbohydrates with her supper.
 Any one of these alone might have caused mild hypoglycemia for her.
 But the combination of all of these caused severe hypoglycemia.

 Tom did not have lunch time blood sugar readings to help him know when his blood sugar was actually rising.
 But he did keep records of his food, physical activity, and stress.
 He saw that his lunch was about the same lunch he had been eating for many years, so he decided that was probably not responsible for his higher blood sugar.
 He noticed that the high stress of learning a new job did seem to affect him, especially on days when his records showed his stress was highest.
 He also realized that he was walking less on his new job.
 In his old job, he had to walk farther from the parking lot, and he also climbed stairs several times a day to use the copy machine on a different floor.
 Tom realized looking at this information that he needed to have the results from lunch time and afternoon blood sugar tests to find out what was affecting his results the most, and what worked to correct it.
 He asked his diabetes educator for information about a smaller, faster meter, so he could check his blood sugar without other people noticing.
 And he decided to check it in the bathroom, where he could have privacy.